Moonraker (film): Plot

-Bond survives attacks by Jaws (Chang's replacement) during Rio Carnival and on the Sugarloaf Cable Car at Sugarloaf Mountain.
-After Jaws' cable car crashes, he is rescued from the rubble by Dolly, a young woman, and the two fall in love.
-Drax's forces capture Goodhead, but Bond escapes; he learns that the toxin comes from a rare orchid indigenous to the Amazon jungle.
-Bond travels the Amazon River and comes under attack from Drax's forces, before eventually locating his base.
-Captured by Jaws, Bond is taken to Drax and witnesses four Moonraker shuttles lifting off.
-Drax explains that he stole back the loaned Shuttle because another in his fleet had developed a fault during assembly.
-Bond and Goodhead are locked in a room under the launch platform, and narrowly escape being incinerated by the exhausts of Moonraker 5, which is carrying Drax, and then pose as pilots on Moonraker 6.
-The shuttles dock with Drax's space station, hidden from radar by a cloaking device.
+Bond survives attacks by Jaws, now serving as Chang's replacement, during Rio Carnival and on the Sugarloaf Cable Car at Sugarloaf Mountain.
+After the cable car crashes, Jaws is rescued from the wreckage by Dolly, a young woman, and they fall in love.
+Drax's forces capture Goodhead, but Bond escapes and learns that the toxin is derived from a rare orchid native to the Amazon jungle.
+Travelling along the Amazon River, Bond comes under attack from Drax's forces before locating his base.
+Captured by Jaws, Bond is taken to Drax, where he witnesses four Moonraker shuttles launch.
+Drax explains that he stole the loaned shuttle because another in his fleet had developed a fault during assembly.
+Bond and Goodhead are imprisoned beneath the launch platform and narrowly escape being incinerated by the exhaust of Moonraker 5, which carries Drax.
+They then pose as the pilots of Moonraker 6.
+The shuttles dock with Drax's space station, which is hidden from radar by a cloaking device.

-Bond and Goodhead disable the radar jamming cloaking device; the United States military sends a company of space marines aboard another shuttle to intercept the now-visible space station.
-Jaws captures Bond and Goodhead, to whom Drax reveals his plan to destroy humanity by launching fifty globes that would disperse the nerve gas into Earth's atmosphere.
-Drax had transported several dozen genetically perfect young men and women of varying races to the space station in the shuttles.
-They would live there until Earth was safe again for human life, with their descendants being a "new master race".
-Bond persuades Jaws to switch his allegiance by getting Drax to admit that anyone not measuring up to his physical standards, including Jaws and Dolly, would be exterminated.
-Jaws attacks Drax's guards, and a laser battle ensues between Drax's forces and Bond, Jaws, and the Marines.
-Drax's forces are defeated as the station is destroyed, while Bond shoots and ejects Drax into space.
-Bond and Goodhead use Drax's laser-armed Moonraker 5 to destroy the three launched globes and return to Earth.
-Jaws and Dolly, who ejected themselves in one of Drax's escape pods, are recovered by the Marines.
-Bond's superiors get a video feed of Moonraker 5 and are shocked to see Bond and Goodhead making love in zero gravity.
+Bond and Goodhead disable the radar jamming cloaking device, allowing the United States military to send a company of space marines aboard another shuttle to intercept the now-visible station.
+Jaws captures Bond and Goodhead, and Drax reveals his plan to destroy humanity by launching fifty globes that will disperse the nerve gas throughout Earth's atmosphere.
+He has transported several dozen genetically perfect young men and women of varying races to the station, where they will remain until Earth is safe for human life.
+Their descendants will then become a "new master race".
+Bond persuades Jaws to turn against Drax by getting Drax to admit that anyone failing to meet his physical standards, including Jaws and Dolly, will be exterminated.
+Jaws attacks Drax's guards, and a laser battle follows between Drax's forces and Bond, Jaws, and the Marines.
+Drax's forces are defeated and the station destroyed; Bond shoots and ejects Drax into space.
+Bond and Goodhead use the laser-equipped Moonraker 5 to destroy the three launched globes before returning to Earth.
+Jaws and Dolly, having ejected themselves in one of Drax's escape pods, are recovered by the Marines.
+Bond's superiors receive a video feed from Moonraker 5 and are shocked to see Bond and Goodhead having sex in zero gravity.